Esophageal Squamous Cell Carcinoma Stage IIA (3)

 |Title:||Esophageal Squamous Cell Carcinoma Stage IIA (3)|

-Stage IIA squamous cell cancer of the esophagus (3); drawing shows the upper and middle parts of the esophagus and the stomach.
+Stage IIA squamous cell carcinoma of the esophagus (3); drawing shows the upper and middle parts of the esophagus and the stomach.
 An inset shows grade 1 cancer cells in the mucosa layer, thin muscle layer, submucosa layer, thick muscle layer, and connective tissue layer of the upper and middle esophagus wall.
 The lymph nodes are also shown.

-Stage IIA squamous cell cancer of the esophagus (3).
+Stage IIA squamous cell carcinoma of the esophagus (3).
 Cancer has spread into the connective tissue layer of the esophagus wall.
 The cancer cells are grade 1.
 Grade 1 cancer cells look more like normal cells under a microscope and grow and spread more slowly than grade 2 and 3 cancer cells.
 The tumor is in either the upper or middle esophagus.

 Anatomy -- Digestive/Gastrointestinal System